JetBrains/kotlin-web-site/pages/docs/reference/type-safe-builders.md

 ## How it works

 Let's walk through the mechanisms of implementing type-safe builders in Kotlin.
-First of all we need to define the model we want to build, in this case we need to model HTML tags.
+First of all, we need to define the model we want to build, in this case we need to model HTML tags.
 It is easily done with a bunch of classes.
 For example, `HTML` is a class that describes the `<html>` tag, i.e. it defines children like `<head>` and `<body>`.
 (See its declaration [below](#full-definition-of-the-comexamplehtml-package).)